 Transferring an Etching

 When you sell an etched object, transferring the Etching to the new owner passes all of the history/story of that object to the new owner, which creates a wildly better buying experience.
 It also allows the new owner to prove that the new piece in their collection is authentic and that they own it.
+Consider reading our Art Collector’s Guide to better understand how authenticity and be proven and documented.

 When you create an Etching, you’re adding it to The Encyclopedia of Objects, a searchable database of the world’s unique objects.
 Future generations will be able to find these objects, their history, and connections to other great creations and their creators.